 Asking for a referral feels a lot like a cold call.

-It makes people uncomfortable on both sides of the ask.
+It makes people uncomfortable on both sides of the ask…asking or being asked.

 The reason why we are uncomfortable asking for referrals is because we are manufacturing and forcing a referral.
 A manufactured referral is one you ask for, where you are attempting to artificially create or “manufacture” a vital piece of the referral process that must occur naturally.